Intercepting weapons and drugs

 In one case someone had bought an extendable baton to protect their dog from being attacked by another dog.
 In another, someone had bought a samurai sword for display on their wall.

-This ongoing partnership work with Border Force also comes ahead of new legislation, which will make it an offence to possess certain weapons in a private place, and to deliver or arrange deliver certain weapons.
+This ongoing partnership work with Border Force also comes ahead of new legislation, which will make it an offence to possess certain weapons in a private place, and to deliver - or arrange delivery of - certain weapons.

 DCI Basford said:

 “Tackling knife and drugs crime can’t be resolved through enforcement alone.

 “Helping people understand the law and the impact of buying, carrying and using weapons is just as important.

 “If we can intervene at the earliest opportunity we can prevent people from being harmed and help young people steer away from crime.

 “That’s where our prevention and safeguarding work with the Violence and Vulnerability Unit and ongoing work with professionals working in social care, public health, youth offending services, and charities, is vital.”

 The Essex Violence and Vulnerability Unit carries out joint operations, interventions, awareness and education programmes to support young people who are being, or at risk of being, exploited and involved in crime.

 The unit - which is mainly focused on gangs, county lines and child criminal and sexual exploitation - is a multi-agency partnership, bringing together Essex Police, the Office for the Police Fire and Crime Commissioner for Essex, Youth Offending Service, Probation Service, councils and health service to share information, tackle crime and safeguard vulnerable victims.